patrickvanreck/VxFAME/README.md

 * `indicators`: `list` of `dict` with a name and a description of the indicator.

 # VxStream Sandbox API List
-The `VxStream` and `VxStreamIntelligence` modules consume a selected few API resources from VxStream Sandbox to achieve their integration with FAME and thereby fulfil their purpose of malware analysis and reporting.
+The `VxStream` and `VxStreamIntelligence` modules consume a selected few API resources from VxStream Sandbox to achieve their integration with FAME and thereby fulfill their purpose of malware analysis and reporting.
 The full list and description of API resources used by the modules is, in alphabetical order, the following:
 * `/api/result`: used to retrieve particular result data of an analysis, namely full HTML reports, memory dumps and network traffic captures;
 * `/api/sample-dropped-files/`: used to download potentially malicious files dropped during an analysis;
 * `/api/scan`: used to retrieve summary information of an analysis;